Mishkanian/Election_Analysis/README.md

 # Election Audit and Analysis

 ## Project Overview
 The purpose of this election audit and analysis is to determine the winner of an elction based on over 369,000 voter data points.
-Other objectives include determining votes by County and largest County turnout.
+Other objectives include determining total votes by County and the largest County turnout.
 ---

 ## Resources